Combining Glass and Stone with Weston Lambert

 In addition to basic processes using rubber molds, plaster/silica mold making, and kilncasting, we'll also explore the use of a variety of adhesives for gluing glass to different substrates.
 Experience with basic glass fusing processes is essential.

-Weston Lambert lives and works in New Orleans, Louisiana and is the Professor of Practice in the glass program at Tulane University.
-His sculptures have been included in the Glass Quarterly magazine, Sculpture magazine and have been shown both nationally and internationally at exhibits such as SOFA Chicago and the Cheongju Craft Biennale in South Korea.
-Lambert has also recently completed public commissions of glass, metal and stone for the cities of Chattanooga, Tennessee and Geneva, Illinois.
+Weston Lambert lives in Northern Utah’s Cache Valley and creates his work in a small studio attached to his home.
+His sculptures have been included in Glass Quarterly and Sculpture, and have been shown both nationally and internationally at exhibits such as SOFA Chicago and the Cheongju Craft Biennale in South Korea.
+In addition to the works he creates for galleries, Weston has also recently completed public commissions of glass, metal and stone for the cities of Chattanooga, Tennessee, and Geneva, Illinois.
 Weston's website is at www.westonlambert.com

 Five days.
 Price: $995 (Note: No discount available on this class!)